rdbende/rdbende/README.md

 - :diamond_shape_with_a_dot_inside: Fun fact: tkinter is nice!
 - :snake: I love doing stuff with Python and Tkinter
 - :mailbox: You can reach me at rdbende@gmail.com
-- :penguin: btw I use KDE neon
+- :penguin: Linux user (mostly with KDE dextop)

 <br><br>